Right to information

 There is an initial $55.75 application fee for all Right to Information applications.
 This fee cannot be waived.

 There is no application fee for Information Privacy applications.

 No processing charges are payable if the agency spends less than 5 hours processing an application.
 If the agency spends more than 5 hours, the charge is $8.65 for each 15 minutes (or part thereof) spent processing the application.

 The applicant is not charged for processing of documents that contain personal information.

 The department may also charge 25 cents per A4 page if the applicant wishes to receive black and white photocopies.
-No charge will apply if to access documents on CD/DVD.
+No charge will apply if the applicant wishes to access documents via email.

-Credit card details will not be accepted for payment of the application fee via email, facsimile or telephone.
+Credit card details will not be accepted for payment of the application fee via email or telephone.
 Credit card payments will only be accepted in hard copy via post or as part of an online application process.